emca-it/ITRS-Log-Analytics-7.x/12-00-00-Integration_with_AD/12-00-00-Integration_with_AD.md

 "CN=security,OU=lab,DC=dev,DC=it,DC=example,DC=com"
 ```

 **Attention.
-The role you define in the `role.mapping` file must be created in the Energy Logserver.**
+The role you define in the `role.mapping` file must be created in the ITRS Log Analytics.**

 How to the mapping mechanism works ?
-An AD user log in to Energy Logserver.
+An AD user log in to ITRS Log Analytics.
 In the application there is a
 admin role, which through the file role-mapping .yml binds to the name
 of the admin role to which the Admins container from AD is assigned.
 It is enough for the user from the AD account to log in to the
 application with the privileges that are assigned to admin role in
-the Energy Logserver.
+the ITRS Log Analytics.
 At the same time, if it is the first login in
-the Energy Logserver, an account is created with an entry that informs the
+the ITRS Log Analytics, an account is created with an entry that informs the
 application administrator that is was created by logging in with AD.

 Similar, the mechanism will work if we have a role with an arbitrary
-name created in Energy Logserver Logistics and connected to the name of the
+name created in ITRS Log Analytics Logistics and connected to the name of the
 role-mappings.yml and existing in AD any container.

 Below a screenshot of the console on which are marked accounts that